mvolkmann/blog/src/smalltalk/25-parsing-code.md

 ```

 The `Parser` class parses a string of source code
-that describes an existing method in a given class.
+that describes a method that is associated with a given class.
-TODO: Is it required to be code from an existing method?
 It returns a `MethodNode` object that is the
 root of the parse tree (a.k.a abstract syntax tree).
 The following code parses the code from the previous example: